 This gut neurology is sometimes labeled the “Gut-Brain” and is formally described as the “Enteric Nervous System”(ENS).
 You can read about the anatomy and physiology of the Enteric Nervous System here:

-The role of the ENS in self regulation has been well known to all types of Somatic Therapists for millennium.
+The role of the ENS in self-regulation has been well known to all types of Somatic Therapists for multiple millennia.
 However, it is just within the last 10 years or so that a scientific model to support the clinical experience of Somatic Therapists has emerged.
 The primary proponent of this model is Dr. Steven Porges.
 His book: “The Polyvagal Theory” comprehensively covers this subject in sufficient detail to establish this concept as a valid scientific theory, which is being widely adopted by both clinicians and researchers.

 Short video on the dynamics of social engagement which encapsulates the premiss of the Polyvagal Theory:

 An overview of the theory can be seen in this 45 minute clinical conference presentation by Dr. Porges:

 The Polyvagal Theory establishes a theoretical basis for the link between Gut Microbiome health and cognition, a vigorous area of current research.
 More on the Gut Microbiome here: